Acasta Gneiss: Lithology

 The Acasta Gneiss Complex is a heterogeneous assemblage of foliated to gneissic tonalites, trondhjemites, granodiorites, and granites which contains minor quartz-diorites, diorites, gabbros, and ultramafic rocks.
-Of the 13,000 km2 of the Canadian Shield underlain by Acasta Gneiss, only a 50 km2 area has been mapped and studied great detail of its remoteness and patchy outcrops due to a thick cover of Pleistocene glacial deposits.
+Of the 13,000 km2 of the Canadian Shield underlain by Acasta Gneiss, only a 50 km2 area has been mapped and studied in great detail.
+This is because of the area's remoteness and patchy outcrops due to a thick cover of Pleistocene glacial deposits.
 The study of the age distribution of detrital zircons from the Pleistocene deposits inferred the unmapped Acasta Gneiss Complex covered by Pleistocene deposits consists of a significant volume of 3.37 Ga granitoids.
 This study also concluded that near its inferred eastern limit, the unmapped Acasta Gneiss Complex contain rocks at least as old as 3.95 Ga.

 Contacts

 The base of Acasta Gneiss Complex is unexposed and unknown.
 It is considered to be unconformibly overlain by Central Slave Cover Group.
-The base of younger Late Mesoarchean greenstone belts that comprise the Central Slave Cover Group consists largely of fuchsite-bearing quartz arenite,.
+The base of younger Late Mesoarchean greenstone belts that comprise the Central Slave Cover Group consists largely of fuchsite-bearing quartz arenite.
 These quartz arenites are associated with chert-magnetite iron formation, rhyolite, and locally some ultrabasic rocks.
-These strata are intrerpreted to be remnants of the earliest sedimentary and volcanic strata that accumulated on Mesoarchean crystalline basement of the Slav craton.
+These strata are interpreted to be remnants of the earliest sedimentary and volcanic strata that accumulated on the Mesoarchean crystalline basement of the Slave craton.